vickywane/digitaloceanspaces-upload-api/submission.md

 The code block above contains a schema with three types; the Upload and User types which are known as Object types in the GraphQL [Schema Definition Language](http://graphql.org/learn/schema/).

 <$>[note]
-**Note:** The Upload scalar type is automatically defined by Gqlgen and it contains the properties of a file.
+**Note:** The Upload scalar type is automatically defined by Gqlgen, and it contains the properties of a file.
 To use it, you only need to declare it at the top of the schema file, as it was done in the code block above.
 <$>

 The schema in the code block above also contains a Mutation type containing the `CreateUser` and `uploadProfileImage` fields and the `user` field returning a single user type as the `Query`.